scikit-hep/awkward/docs-sphinx/user-guide/what-is-an-awkward-array.md

 ])
 ```

-These lists can have different lengths; arrays can be [jagged](https://en.wikipedia.org/wiki/Jagged_array):
+These dimensions can have varying lengths; arrays can be [ragged](https://en.wikipedia.org/wiki/Jagged_array):

 ```{code-cell} ipython3
 ak.Array([